Desbeers/Kodio/README.md

 ### macOS

-- Kodio can synchronise ratings between Kodi and Apple Music.
+- Kodio can synchronise playcounts and ratings between Kodi and Apple Music.

 ### Bugs, bugs, bugs!